Get Clients Online

-Obviously, if you're not technically minded and this all seems like gobbledegook to you then you'll need to get your web developer to do it for you.
+Obviously, if you're not technically minded and this all seems like gobbledegook to you then you'll need to use the plugins I mentioned above or get your web developer to do it for you.

 - In the itemtype section, I have linked to “https://schema.org/ProfessionalService” which tells Google my business is a Professional Service business.
 There are other definitions like Dentist, LegalService, FinancialService etc. You can see the full list at the bottom of the definition of LocalBusiness here.
 Just find the most relevant business for you, click through to the definition, and select the web address of that page to use like “https://schema.org/LegalService”.
 If you can't find a specific type that fits you, just use “https://schema.org/LocalBusiness” – the exact type doesn't really matter as long as it's not misleading.